Calculating... until our next FREE Code-Along Session. Secure your spot now

 Note how every table’s first field is its primary key.
 This primary key was automatically created by Five’s Table Wizard.
 We did not have to add this key manually.

 Five’s Database Modeler is more than just a visual representation of your database.
 You can make changes to your database table from here.
-We prefer the Table Wizard, however, because it is even faster.
+We prefer the Table Wizard, however, because it is even faster and easier.

 Database Design: Practical Tips